aws-quickstart/cdk-eks-blueprints/docs/core-concepts.md

 A `cluster` is simply an EKS cluster.
 The `ssp-amazon-eks` framework provides for customizing the compute options you leverage with your `clusters`.
 The framework currently supports `EC2`, `Fargate` and `BottleRocket` instances.
 To specify the type of compute you want to use for your `cluster`, you supply a `ClusterProvider` object to your `blueprint`.
 The framework defaults to leveraging the `EC2ClusterProvider`.

 Each `ClusterProvider` provides additional configuration options as well.
-For example, the `EC2ClusterProvider` allows you to configure instance types, min and max instance counts, and amiType, among other options.
+For example, the `MngClusterProvider` allows you to configure instance types, min and max instance counts, and amiType, among other options.

 See our [`Cluster Providers`](../cluster-providers) documentation page for detailed information.